 tf.data.Dataset, users are required to wrap both their training and validation dataset

-wrapper is used to shard the dataset for Distributed Training with HPE Machine Learning Development Environment.
-For optimal performance, users
+wrapper is used to shard the dataset for distributed training.
+For optimal performance, users should

 Define the Model#